 Symptoms and diagnosis

 I was diagnosed with blood cancer about 15 years ago.
 I had been quite ill.
-There was nothing I could go to a doctor with to say it was something big.
+It was nothing serious enough for me to go to the doctor, so I did not.
 I had no traditional symptoms of blood cancer.
 I had no lumps, no bumps, no rashes, and no night sweats.
 But I was getting a lot of tiny infections, ear infections, little cuts that didn’t heal very much, and a bit of a cough that wouldn’t go away.
 I had lots of blood tests and they all came back fine.
-So it wasn’t until I became quite ill and got to the hospital.
-It was then I was actually diagnosed with cancer.
+So it wasn’t until I became quite ill and got to the hospital that I was actually diagnosed with cancer.
 It was because my calcium was very high.
 But even then, it took them a bone marrow test to find out what it actually was.

 Side effects and challenges